mkleint/nb-devops-dist/README.md

 Contains support for Puppet, Ruby, Cucumber, Groovy, Vagrant, CSV and shell scripts.

+You can download the distribution from here: http://goo.gl/AqTp27

 Apart from modules originating at Netbeans.org main repository contains binaries from following projects: